KrakenD framework joins the Linux Foundation. Read more.

 An API Gateway is a component that needs to deliver really fast, as it is an added layer in the infrastructure.
 KrakenD was built with performance in mind.
-In this page and inner pages you’ll find several tests we did to measure the performance.
-Of course we invite you to do them for yourself!
+In this page and inner pages, you’ll find several tests we did to measure the performance.
+We also invite you to do them for yourself!

 ~18,000 requests/second on an ordinary laptop.

 The following table summarizes different performance tests using Amazon EC2 virtual instances and an example with a laptop.

 |3.||Amazon EC2 (m4.large)||3634.1247 reqs/s||27.3ms|

 |5.||Amazon EC2 (t2.micro)||2757.6407 reqs/s||35.8ms|

 |6.||MacBook Pro (Aug 2015) 2,2 GHz Intel Core i7||18157.4274 reqs/s||5.5ms|

 Some local benchmarks used the hey tool, which is an Apache Benchmark (ab) replacement tool.

 This project aims to provide a complete set of tools needed to do simple performance comparisons in the API manager/gateway space.
 It is inspired by the great Framework Benchmarks project by TechEmpower.